Plate discipline: MLB umps crack down on blocking home - WHIZ News

 Diamondbacks catcher Carson Kelly said he understands both sides of the debate.

-“You’ve got to be conscience of what you’re doing, where you’re positioned,” Kelly said.
+“You’ve got to be conscious of what you’re doing, where you’re positioned,” Kelly said.
 “But ultimately, we’ve got to be able to go get the ball.”

 Diamondbacks manager Torey Lovullo agreed that the rule is simple, even if the interpretation is not.
 He added that plays at the plate happen in a hurry and there’s a lot of moving parts in a couple seconds.